radish-es/opensourcelaw/content/courses/Property/readings/week2.md

 At the end of Week 1, I asked you to consider the *similarities* in the judges' arguments in *Harrison v Carswell*, rather than focus only on their disagreements.
 This week, we delve into those similarities in order to see how the deeper patterns of common law argument structure and constrain how judges and other legal actors think, write and speak.

-{{% callout note %}}
+{{% callout warning %}}

-### Key point for this week:
+### Key point this week

-**Common law arguments are highly patterned, and the structure of those arguments — though not necessarily the outcome of arguing — is predictable.
+Common law arguments are highly patterned, and the structure of those arguments — though not necessarily the outcome of arguing — is predictable.
 These patterns of argument recur again and again in the cases we will read this year.
-Becoming proficient in legal arguments means being able to recognize and make use of these patterns.**
+Becoming proficient in legal arguments means being able to recognize and make use of these patterns.
 {{% /callout %}}

 The patterns I am talking about here occur at two different levels.
 One level is the specific forms of argument and counter-argument we commonly see in all judicial decisions (e.g., "the plaintiff has a right to do X" vs "these facts justify a limitation on plaintiff's right to do X in the circumstances").
 At another level are the broader currents in legal thought that determine which forms of argument and counter-argument are more likely to be seen as persuasive in any give context.